kalybprince/Informational-Monism-Tech-Specs/README.md

 - **L:** The 12-Link geometric limit.
 - **σ:** The structural scaling factor (≈ 1.382).
+- $σ≈1.382$ is the Structural Scaling Factor, derived as $ϕ+1$​, which governs the transition from linear grounding to volumetric information packing.

 ### 2. The 12-Link Wall ($L$)
 The physical boundary of recursive logic packing.
 Based on the **3D Kissing Number**, an informational anchor supports a maximum of 12 contiguous logical spheres.